 Looking Ahead to Teach Them Diligently D.C.

 This year our family is planning to attend the Teach Them Diligently Convention in Washington D.C., taking place May 15-17.
 As residents of Oklahoma, this is a huge thing for our family.
-My husband and children have never been to […]
+My husband and children have never been to the East Coast, and I was only 16 years old […]

 Considering Homeschooling?
 Trust Your Calling

 Recently a good friend of mine surprised me by asking if we could get together to talk about homeschooling.
-I wasn’t surprised that she might consider it, but I was surprised by the timing and eagerness to get it all […]
+I wasn’t surprised that she might consider it, but I was surprised by the timing and eagerness to get it all figured out right now — months before the school year’s […]

 Hands-On Homeschool: A Backyard Farm?